jpdevries/developer-style-guide/README.md

 </form>
 ```

 When the form is submitted an email address will syncronously be posted to `/core/connectors/mycomponent/signup`.
 Now consider you want to enhance this form to be asyncronous.
-You may be tempted to do something like the following:
+You may be tempted to do something like the&nbsp;following:

 ```js
 const signup = document.getElementById("signup");